 Genentech, Inc. In March 1995, the Company and Genentech entered into a collaborative agreement for the clinical development and commercialization of the Company's anti-CD20 monoclonal antibody, Rituxan, for the treatment of B-cell non-Hodgkin's lymphomas.
+In November 1995, the Company, Zenyaku and Genentech entered into a joint development, supply and license agreement pursuant to which Zenyaku received exclusive rights to develop, market and sell Rituxan in Japan and the Company will receive royalties on sales of Rituxan in Japan.
 Concurrent with the collaborative agreement, the Company and Genentech also entered into an expression technology license agreement for a proprietary gene expression technology developed by the Company and a preferred stock purchase agreement providing for certain equity investments in the Company by Genentech.
-Under the terms of these agreements, the Company may receive payments totaling \$58.5 million, subject to the attainment of certain milestones, of which \$48.5 million has been recognized through December 31, 1997.
+Under the terms of the Genentech agreements, the Company may receive payments totaling \$58.5 million, subject to the attainment of certain milestones, of which \$48.5 million has been recognized through December 31, 1997.
 In addition, the Company and Genentech are co-promoting Rituxan in the United States.
 Genentech retained commercialization rights throughout the rest of the world, except in Japan.
 Genentech has granted Hoffmann-LaRoche marketing rights outside of the United States, and Hoffmann-LaRoche has elected to market Rituximab under the trade name Mabthera.
 The Company and Hoffmann-LaRoche are currently discussing an arrangement for commercialization of Rituxan in Canada, but no assurance can be given that an arrangement will be found which will be satisfactory to the Company, Hoffmann-LaRoche and Genentech, which previously held co-promotion rights to Canada along with IDEC Pharmaceuticals.
 The Company will receive royalties on sales outside the United States and Canada.
 The collaborative agreement between the Company and Genentech provides two independent mechanisms by which either party may purchase or sell its rights in the co-promotion territory from/to the other party.
 Upon the occurrence of certain events that constitute a change of control of the Company, Genentech may elect to present an offer to the Company to purchase the Company's co-promotion rights.
 The Company must then accept Genentech's offer or purchase Genentech's co-promotion rights for an amount scaled (using the profit sharing ratio between the parties) to Genentech's offer.
 Under a second mechanism, after a specified period of commercial sales and (i) upon a certain number of years of declining co-promotion profits or (ii) if Genentech files for U.S. regulatory approval on a competitive product during a limited period of time, either party may offer to purchase the other party's co-promotion rights.
 The offeree may either accept the offer price or purchase the offeror's co-promotion rights at the offer price scaled to the offeror's share of co-promotion profits.
-See "Description of Capital Stock."
+See "Description of Capital Stock.'